ROW FOR OXFORD

 ROW IN THE 2021 BOAT RACE

-If you are interest in representing Oxford in the 2021 Lightweight Boat Race, use the form below to get in contact with our President (Arthur) and Coach (Sam).
+If you are interest in representing Oxford in the 2021 Lightweight Boat Race, use the form below to get in contact with our President (Ed) and Coach (Sam).
 They are more than happy to answer any of your questions and give you information about summer training and the start of training in September.

 OULRC rows on the river Thames at Wallingford, which provides excellent water conditions nearly all year round on a beautiful stretch, the longest on the river, which runs for around 10km between the locks at Benford and Cleeve.